aldenbernsteinn/CY.AI/README.md

 # Create Your Own Personal Artificial Intelligence Chatbot Application From CY.AI

-This program serves as a working template for users to personalize, expand, and create their own AI chat applications.
-It includes a custom chat box and voice-to-voice functionality to facilitate conversation between the user and AI.
+This program serves as a working template for users to personalize, expand, and create their own voice operated AI chat applications, facilitating voice-to-voice conversation between the user and AI.

 All dependencies are completely free and will work instantly locally on a computer.
 However, to run on a website, you will require VPS or Cloud Services.